-The British Summer can be wonderfully unpredictable.
-Whenever you decide to have a family outing in the sunshine, it rains!
+The British weather can be wonderfully unpredictable.
+You can bet that whenever you decide to have a family outing in the sunshine, it rains!
 Every parent knows the value of a backup plan.
-So that’s what we’ve compiled for you here; fun suggestions for not letting rainy days dampen the family fun.
+So here are some great suggestions for not letting rainy days dampen the family fun.
+Read on for some great rainy day activities.

 Every family has a hoard of games.
 They’ve probably been neglected in favour of smartphone apps, but now is the perfect opportunity to dust off the old-school games!
 Nothing quite brings a family together like a game of Monopoly or Connect 4.
 A games board championship provides a new twist and can easily occupy the family all afternoon.